-In connection with his appointment as President and Chief Executive Officer - Elect of our Company on April 1, 2023 and his further appointment as President and Chief Executive Officer of our Company on July 1, 2023, Mr. Sommer entered into a new employment agreement with us on March 15, 2023 which detailed the terms of his employment effective July 1, 2023.
+Mr. Sommer is employed as our President and Chief Executive Officer pursuant to an employment agreement with us dated as of March 15, 2023, which details the terms of his employment effective July 1, 2023.
 The initial term of his employment will be through December 31, 2025, which automatically renews each anniversary of December 31, 2025 thereafter for additional one-year terms unless either we or Mr. Sommer gives notice of non-renewal within 60 days prior to the end of the term.
-The agreement provides for (i) a minimum annual base salary of \$1,100,000, subject to annual review (and which amount was increased to \$1,150,000 in 2024), (ii) an annual cash performance incentive in an amount to be determined by our Compensation Committee, but with a target amount equal to at least 175% of his annual base salary, (iii) longterm equity incentive compensation as determined by our Compensation Committee, but at least 50% of the grant date fair value of any annual equity award granted to Mr. Sommer pursuant to the Plan is required to be subject to performance-based vesting requirements, and (iv) participation in the benefit plans and programs generally available to other similarly situated executives, including an executive medical plan.
+The agreement provides for (i) a minimum annual base salary of \$1,100,000, subject to annual review, which was increased in 2024 and 2025, (ii) an annual cash performance incentive in an amount to be determined by our Compensation Committee, but with a target amount equal to at least

+175% of his annual base salary, (iii) long-term equity incentive compensation as determined by our Compensation Committee, but at least 50% of the grant date fair value of any annual equity award granted to Mr. Sommer pursuant to the Plan is required to be subject to performance-based vesting requirements, and (iv) participation in the benefit plans and programs generally available to other similarly situated executives, including an executive medical plan.
 He is also entitled to a \$2,500 monthly car allowance.
 Mr. Sommer is also entitled to benefits upon termination of employment in certain circumstances as described below under "Potential Payments Upon Termination or Change in Control."